perihelios/alexa-quickstart-java/README.md

  1. Go to your
     [Alexa Skills Kit list in the Amazon Developer portal](https://developer.amazon.com/edw/home.html#/skills/list).
  1. Click *Add a New Skill*.
- 1. Select **Custom Interaction Model** as the *Skill Type*.
  1. Enter **Favorite Color** as the *Name*, and **my favorite color** as the *Invocation Name*.
- 1. Click *Save*.
- 1. Click *Next*.
+ 1. Click *Save*, then click *Next*.
  1. Copy your skill's app ID (near the top of the screen - it looks like `amzn1.ask.skill.xxxxx`) and paste it into the [src/main/resources/app-id.properties](src/main/resources/app-id.properties) file in your Java project.
- 1. From a command prompt, in your Java project's directory, run `./gradlew alexaDeploySkill`.
- 1. Record the *Lambda ARN* printed by the Gradle build script; you'll need it later.
- 1. Back in the Amazon Developer portal, using the [skill-data.txt](skill-data.txt) file in your Java project as a source for copying data:
+ 1. Using [skill-data.txt](skill-data.txt) in your Java project as a source for copying data:
     1. Copy and paste the *Intent Schema* JSON.
     1. Add a new *Custom Slot Type* named `COLOR`; copy and paste the list of colors.
     1. Copy and paste the *Sample Utterance*.
     1. Click *Next* and wait for the model to build and the next page to appear.
+ 1. From a command prompt, in your Java project's directory, run `./gradlew alexaDeploySkill`.
+ 1. Copy the *Lambda ARN* printed by the Gradle build script.
- 1. Select *AWS Lambda ARN* and check *North America*, and paste the Lambda ARN printed by the Gradle script into the text box.
+ 1. Back in the Amazon Developer portal, select *AWS Lambda ARN* and check *North America*; paste the Lambda ARN printed by the Gradle script into the text box.
  1. Click *Next*.

 That's it!
 Now you can talk with Alexa.
 (The first time you access a new skill,